Warum Montessori-Spielzeug die beste Wahl für die frühe Kindheit ist?

 Many parents also appreciate Montessori toys because they are usually made of wood.
 This means:

-👉 External source: You can find information on safe materials at Öko-Test.
+👉 External source: Information on safe materials can be found at Öko-Test.

 Montessori vs. conventional toys